 LIS 690 Internship (3) Field experience in library or information agency settings with supervision of professional librarians or information specialists.
 Available to classified students only.
 Selection based on academic advisor approval, application form, interview and possession of required competencies.
 Students must apply and be accepted before registration.
 Selection is by agency.
 CR/NC only.
-Pre: 601 and 663 (or concurrent).
+Pre: 601 and consent.

-LIS 694 Special Topics in Information Technology (V) Includes issues of topical interest in information technology.
+LIS 694 Special Topics in Information Technology (3) Includes issues of topical interest in information technology.
 Concentrates on one major topic of current interest, such as digital archives, content management systems and informatics.
 Some topics may require prior background or knowledge.
 Repeatable unlimited times if course content is different.

 LIS 696 Practicum School Librarianship (V) Skill development and application of academic study through observation and practice in a fieldwork program with accompanying seminar.
-Required for school library certification in Hawai'i.
+Required for school library certification in Hawai‘i.
 Repeatable one time, up to six credits.
 LIS majors only.
 CR/NC only.
 Pre: 12 credits in LIS degree program and consent of practicum coordinator required.

 LIS 699 Directed Reading and/or Research (V) Individualized program of directed reading and/or research outside the scope of regularly titled courses.
 Enrollment requires approval before end of previous semester, with specification of goals, work requirements, number of credits, rationale.
-Repeatable up to six credits.
+Repeatable unlimited times, credit earned up to six credits.

 LIS 700 Thesis Research (V) Research for master’s thesis.
 Repeatable nine times.
 Pre: 695.